Bin-Chen-Lab/spider/README.md

 ```

 ## 1.3 (optional) For osx-arm64 users who fail to execute 1.2
 osx-arm64 is incompatible with the Bioconda approach of installation, therefore, these users may fail to execute our yaml file in 1.2.
-Also see Q2 in the "frequently asked questions" section below.
-If you use osx-arm64 and directly run the yaml file as in 1.2, you are likely to encounter the error shown in Q2.
+Also see [Q2](#q2) in the [frequently asked questions](#frequently-asked-questions) section below.
+If you use osx-arm64 and directly run the yaml file as in 1.2, you are likely to encounter the error shown in [Q2](#q2).
 Instead, you can replace the codes in 1.2 with the following codes:
 ```
 CONDA_SUBDIR=osx-64 conda env create -f SPIDER_python/SPIDER_env/SPIDER_environment_test_basic_all_osx-arm64.yaml
 ```